 The issue that Nicola was talking about was not one of, “oh, it is not fair, a bunch of sexists have not chosen any books by women”.
 Rather it was one of, “oh look, women writers have been forgotten again.”
 And the sad thing is that, because they have been forgotten, people then use their apparent lack of existence to justify the fact that historical lists ignore them.

 I should note here that I am not expecting a 50:50 split.
 Obviously it was harder for women to get published in the past, and it still isn’t easy today.
 I don’t think that Nicola was expecting a 50:50 split either.
 She just wasn’t expecting 96:4.

 I note also that this isn’t entirely men’s fault.
 Back in the 70s feminist critics tended to dismiss earlier SF by women because it was too “domestic”.
 Recent academic work by people like Justine Larbalestier and Lisa Yasek has show that this “domestic” SF was a lot more pointed and satirical than was earlier thought.
-Justine’s book, Daughters of Earth: Feminist Science Fiction in the Twentieth Century [Purchase] provides a good introduction to some early women SF writers.
+Justine’s book, Daughters of Earth: Feminist Science Fiction in the Twentieth Century [buy isbn="9780819566768"] provides a good introduction to some early women SF writers.

 The main issue here, however, is that complaining isn’t enough.
 If we want women writers to get recognition we have to do something about it.
 We have to talk about them, and we have to get them back into print.
 Nicola’s post, having noted the problem, was very much all about how we needed to do something, not just sit back and complain.
 And that’s mostly why I was so sad to see it being dismissed as whiny.